syncfusion-content/fileformat-docs/File-Formats/DocIO/word-document-conversion.md

 ## Word Processing XML conversion(.xml)

+The XML format introduced in Microsoft Word 2003 was a simple, XML-based format called WordprocessingML or WordML.
 The Essential DocIO supports converting the Word document into Word Processing XML document and vice versa.

 N> Currently importing and exporting the Word Processing 2003 (importing alone) and 2007 XML documents is supported.